clemsonciti/rcde_workshops/_sources/pytorch_llm/00-index.md

-# Deep Learning in Pytorch
+# Attention, Transformers, and LLMs: a hands-on introduction in Pytorch

 ## Instructor
 - **Instructor**: D. Hudson Smith